bem-site/bem-method/faq/faq.en.md

 Template execution

 -   In Web Components, templates are always executed in the browser.
 This may involve solving some indexing problems.
 -   In BEM, template generation is possible at the development stage.
-This let us pass the ready HTML.
+This lets us pass the ready HTML.
 Templates can be executed both in the browser and on the server side.

 -   Web Components are based on an imperative principle, using string interpolation.
 -   BEM uses a declarative approach, which helps manage templating in a flexible way and avoid redundancy.